twbs/bootstrap/site/content/docs/5.2/utilities/overflow.md

 ## Vertical and Horizontal Overflow

-Specify the actual behaviour of overflowing content within the horizontal direction <i>(x-axis)</i> or vertical direction <i>(y-axis)</i> of the element.
+Specify how the overflowing content within the horizontal direction <i>(x-axis)</i> or vertical direction <i>(y-axis)</i> of the element should behave.
 Classes can be combined for various effects as you need.

 ### Overflow-x